PJasiczek/OpenGL/README.md

 # Pyramid texturing
 ## General info
+Program create a textured pyramid with mouse listener function to rotate an object.
+* With the left mouse button pressed, moving the mouse cursor in the horizontal direction causes the object to rotate around the y axis
+* With the left mouse button pressed, moving the mouse cursor in the vertical direction causes the object to rotate around the x axis
+* When the right mouse button is pressed, the mouse cursor moves in the vertical direction and the observer moves closer to the object
+Each wall was assigned a key with the help of which we turn off and turn on surface texturing.
+* Key _P_ enable/disable texturing of one of the walls of the pyramid
+* Key _O_ enable/disable texturing of one of the walls of the pyramid
+* Key _I_ enable/disable texturing of one of the walls of the pyramid
+* Key _U_ enable/disable texturing of one of the walls of the pyramid
+* Key _Y_ switches texture of the pyramid surface to texturing one or two sides
+* Key _T_ enable/disable texturing the surface of the pyramid

 Program was created for the needs of the laboratory in the subject called Computer Graphics.
 The content of the task has been placed [here](http://www.zsk.ict.pwr.wroc.pl/zsk/dyd/intinz/gk/lab/cw_6_dz/).

 ## Screenshots